dalexsuam/Third_Semester_Notes/Obsidian/SensorSystems/Laboratory 5.md

 			if(singlechar == '\n'){
 				lcd_println(string, 0);
 				i=0;
-				memset(&string, 0, sizeof(string));//this clears the array buffer after displaying in the LCD }
+				memset(&string, 0, sizeof(string));//this clears the array buffer after displaying in the LCD and set it to 0 }
 			else{
 				i++;